What is inventory accounting and why do it?

 Inventory has a value – even before you do anything with it – and so it’s listed as an asset on your business balance sheet.
 But it can lose its value fast if it gets old, out of date, damaged, or the market price for that type of product drops.
 It also costs money to store.

 Inventory accounting helps you figure out the value and costs of your inventory.
 That’s important for things like setting prices, getting insured, budgeting, working out taxes, and selling your business.
+It can also help you identify where you’re making the most money in your business.

 Benefits of inventory management